-Below are the subspecialties we currently offer, as well as a mock patient schedule and internship information and application form.
+Below are some of the subspecialties we offer, as well as information about our group work and internship program.

 Music Therapy is the clinical and research-based use of music interventions by a board certified professional to accomplish treatment goals.
 Music therapists assess emotional well-being, physical health, social functioning, communication abilities, and cognitive skills through musical responses, creating treatment plans and conducting ongoing program evaluations.
 The aim of therapy is to help individuals develop relationships and address issues they may not be able to address using words alone.
 Music therapy sessions can include the use of active music making, improvisation, drum circles, songwriting, guided imagery/relaxation, music listening, and/or discussion.

 Art therapy is a form of expressive therapy that uses the creative process of making art to improve a person’s physical, mental, and emotional well-being.
 It can simply be filling in a coloring book, but it can go so much further when paired with clinical psychology practices.
 It can be in a group setting, or an individual one, open studio or structured project.
 Surprises often come up during concentrated art making, and with the right processing and discussion, self-discovery can be at a patient’s fingertips.

 Credentials: Registered Art Therapist, Registered Art Therapist-Board Certified, Art Therapy Certified Supervisor.